 Online Rules v1.5

-[WORK IN PROGRESS] This online document is a direct copy of the Comprehensive Rulebook Version 1.5 dated 15 March 2005.
+This online document is a direct copy of the Comprehensive Rulebook Version 1.5 dated 15 March 2005.
 (Bullet point formatting has been used for easier readability).
 An updated Players Committee Rulebook is in progress.
 This document will not be modified.

 Table of Contents